miguelleitao/btosg/README.md

 ### Examples
 **btosg** is available with two working examples.
 * **ball.cpp** implements a simple simulation of a ball with two planes.
-* **object.cpp** provides an example of creating a complete object (graphical and physical) from loading amn external Wavefron OBJ file.
+* **objects.cpp** provides an example for creating a complete object (graphical and physical) from loading an external Wavefront OBJ file.
 * **car.cpp** implements a basic vehicle with four wheels and suspensions.
 It can be compiled using a Z or Y pointing up vector.
 Usage instructions are provided in source file.